 - Latex allergy

-Skin testing can be used for people of all ages, including infants.
-Sometimes, however, skin tests aren't recommended.
+Skin tests are generally safe for adults and children of all ages, including infants.
+In certain circumstances, though, skin tests aren't recommended.
 Your doctor may advise against skin testing if you:

 - Have ever had a severe allergic reaction.
 You may be so sensitive to certain substances that even the tiny amounts used in skin tests could trigger a life-threatening reaction (anaphylaxis).